-Note: Companies wishing to apply one of the listed NHRN AIs will need to associate that NHRN AI to the trade item's GTIN according to the NHRN AI rules and should contact their GS1 Member Organisation for further considerations of use.
+Companies wishing to apply one of the listed NHRN AIs will need to associate that NHRN AI to the trade item's GTIN according to the NHRN AI rules and should contact their GS1 Member Organisation for further considerations of use.

 The data transmitted from the barcode reader means that the element string denoting a National Healthcare Reimbursement Number has been captured.
-This element string is an attribute of a trade item and must be processed together with the GTIN of the trade item to which it relates.
-When indicating this element string in the non-HRI text section of a barcode label, the data title in figure 3.2-1 SHOULD be used.
+This element string is an attribute of a trade item and must be processed together with the GTIN of the trade item to which it relates (see section 4.14 Data relationships).

+When indicating this element string in the non-HRI text section of a barcode label, the data title listed in figure 3.2-1 SHOULD be used.